pachyderm/docs/content/latest/reference/pachctl/pachctl_get.md

 ## pachctl get

-Get the raw data represented by a Pachyderm resource.
+Get the raw data represented by a MLDM resource.

 ### Synopsis

-Get the raw data represented by a Pachyderm resource.
+Get the raw data represented by a MLDM resource.

 ### Options